conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 [How to configure the client > Gateway connection with SASL.](/gateway/configuration/client-authentication/#sasl_plaintext)

-:::warning KAFKA_MANAGED & GATEWAY_MANAGED MODES
+:::warning[KAFKA_MANAGED and GATEWAY_MANAGED modes]
-With Conduktor Gateway, you can decide **where you'd like the client authentication & authorization to be made**.
+With Conduktor Gateway, you can **decide where you'd like the client authentication and authorization to be made**.
 This means that you can either:

-- **Allow the backing Kafka cluser to manage them** ([Kafka Managed SASL Authentication](#kafka-managed-sasl-authentication)) - In this mode Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACL rules
+- **allow the backing Kafka cluster to manage them** ([Kafka Managed SASL Authentication](#kafka-managed-sasl-authentication)) - in this mode Gateway forwards the client credentials to the Kafka cluster to authenticate them and retrieve their ACL rules.
+Or you can
-- **Manage them with Gateway** (using the supported [Clients Authentication Methods](#client-authentication-methods)) - In this mode, Gateway manages the clients authentication and authorization, based on their associated ACL rules
+- **manage them with Gateway** (using the supported [client authentication methods](#client-authentication-methods)) - in this mode, Gateway manages the client authentication and authorization, based on their associated ACL rules.

 :::